OpenBB-finance/OpenBB/website/content/sdk/guides/basics/index.md

 ### **Docstrings**

-In addition to Python's built-in help, docstrings are also displayed in the Contextual Help window, within a Jupyter environment or by running `help(openbb.economy.events)` in your code editor.
+In addition to Python's built-in help, docstrings are also displayed in the Contextual Help window, within a Jupyter environment; type hints included.

 ```python
 help(openbb.economy.events)